 Partners in your Financial Future

-At Pendleton Financial, we work alongside small business owners and professionals to help them realize their goals and objectives by identifying what is most important to them.
+At Pendleton Financial, your goals and objectives come first.
+We work alongside business owners, professionals and families to help realize their goals and objectives by identifying what is most important to you.
 We then build a holistic, comprehensive financial plan to guide as a blueprint in obtaining your goals.
-As your circumstances change, we will make the necessary adjustments to your plan to ensure success.
-You will have a very clear picture of what is necessary to achieve your financial goals.
+Consistent monitoring allows us to make changes to your plan to ensure success.
+Through our process, you will have a very clear picture of what is necessary to achieve your financial goals.

 - Establishing and defining the relationship